March 21, 2024

 In fact, the World Health Organization has called climate change the single biggest threat to global public health.

-This Earth Day, we invite you to join us in talking about the impact of climate change on health and taking action to support a healthy environment — because everyone has a role to play in addressing climate change.
+On Earth Day, we invite you to join us in talking about the effects climate change has on health and taking action to support a healthy environment.

 How climate change affects health